What is Apache Cordova Framework and What is the Difference from PhoneGap?

 The main difference between the projects is that Adobe has some paid services under the PhoneGap brand, most notably the PhoneGap Build service.
 This is a hosted service that enables you to have your application compiled into native binaries remotely, eliminating the need to install each mobile platform’s SDKs locally.
 The PhoneGap command line interface tool (CLI) has the ability to utilize this service, while the Cordova CLI does not.

 Ionic’s primary role in the application development space is to provide consistent, platform-specific user interface components, but how does one take their application and transform it into something that can be submitted to the various app stores?
 That is where Apache Cordova steps into the development flow.

 Since the beginning of Ionic, Cordova has been an integral part of the project.
 While Cordova provides the solutions to use native mobile functionality and to create fully native applications, it doesn't include a UI SDK.
 With over 100 UI components, plus navigation and platform-specific styling, Ionic allows you to develop high performing, native-like apps.

 Capacitor: An Alternative to Cordova

 Now, Cordova is not the only solution for this.
 Ionic recently released a successor to Cordova, under an open source project called Capacitor.
-It aims to improve upon the foundations of Cordova, which you can read about here.
+It aims to improve upon the foundations of Cordova, which you can read about in our Capacitor vs. Cordova comparison.
 In short, Capacitor is a more modern take on the concept of a cross-platform native runtime for the web, taking advantage of the latest Web APIs, and providing much deeper integration with the native platform SDKs, allowing greater customization, easier troubleshooting, and fewer issues at the native layer.

 Ionic is a leader in enterprise app development.
 Thousands of enterprise customers use Ionic to build mission-critical apps for their customers, both external and internal.